nesb1/strictql-postgres/README.md

 - Presence of non-working SQL queries in the code.
 - Significant time costs for writing, and especially for maintaining queries

+## Project status

+The project is actively developing, currently only a part of the types is supported.
+The supported types can be found [here](https://github.com/nesb1/strictql-postgres/blob/main/strictql_postgres/supported_postgres_types.py)

+The remaining types will be added over time.

 ## Usage Example

 - Add these lines to `pyproject.toml`: